ftsrg/trainbenchmark-ttc/README.md

 ## Using the framework

+Use the `scripts/init-config.sh` file to initialize the `config/config.json` configuration file.

 The `scripts` directory contains the `run.py` script which is used for the following purposes:
 * `run.py -b` -- builds the projects
 * `run.py -b -s` -- builds the projects without testing